laurelherting/lmh-headspace/AWS/examTips.md

 ### Best Practices with AWS Organizations
 * Always enable multi-factor authentication on root account
-* Always use strong, complex password on root account.
+* Always use strong, complex password on root account
-* Paying account should be used for billing purposes only.
+* Paying account should be used for billing purposes only
-* Don't deploy resources into paying account.
+* Don't deploy resources into paying account

 ## Security in the Cloud